University of Kansas

 Admission Requirements

-3. “C” or better in all math, science and engineering coursework
+4. “C” or better in all math, science and engineering courses applicable to the engineering degree

 • The Application deadline for the School of Engineering is May 1 for summer and fall: December 1 for spring.